asusrid/DeFIAPI/README.md

 /redeem/:cToken/:amount

-One of the endpoints is:
+As an example, here is one of the endpoints to call the token balance GET call from the API:

 https://radiant-plains-40866.herokuapp.com/tokenBalance/cDai/0x0d0289e9f3eae696fa38e86fc4456228dc1792a7